liamcal/hunger-mafia/Hunger Mafia/Post Game Summary.md

 # Mafia Hunger Games Post Game Summary
 _Liam Callaway_

+## General overview
+Firstly thanks everyone for your patience, both throughout the game and afterwards with my delays in putting together this summary.
+Hopefully it'll be at least somewhat worth it.

+Secondly, let me thank you again for being guinea pigs in what was a fairly large experiment of mine.
+I wanted to try out something completely new, with very little idea how it would work out.
+Thanks to you all, I think it came together rather well.
+There were definitely things that didn't work so well, but also quite a few things that ending up being a lot of fun and brought some new dimensions to Mafia.

+Considering how little I let on as to how the game would work, and how involved the mechanics got at times, I think all in all everyone played very well.
+As always, there were a few nice logical deductions made, and some amusing moments of deception.
+As the game progressed I started to see more people considering what they knew of the mechanics and using this to influence their decisions in game, which is always a good thing.
+Finally, while I think in some specific areas, the game was slightly unbalanced, overall things were fairly even.
+This was reflected in the ebb and flow of the town:mafia ratio.

+Hopefully you all enjoyed it as much as I enjoyed planning and running the game.
+As always, I'm very open to feedback and ongoing discussion (either publicly in the group, or privately in a PM).
+I realise seeing as it's so long now since the game actually ended, finer details may have been forgotten.
+But if this summary jogs your memory of anything, feel free to let me know.

+Obviously it'll be a little while before I attempt something like this again.
+I like to think that these sort of modifications don't necessarily make mafia *better*, just different.
+For a while at least, I'd like to run a few more straightforward mafia games.
+Maybe in the future though, some of these elements could be reused in another game.
+I'd also be more than happy for people to take elements (or source code) from this game, and use it in their own.

 ## Stats and Character Generation
 So to start with, let's talk about stats.
 There were 4 primary stats, which each player was asked to rank in order of preference during sign-up.
 This would influence how stats were distributed.